Philippines Leading TV Network ordered shut after losing franchise renewal

 Manila – Philippines’ leading TV network, ABS-CBN, lost its franchise renewal bid last July 10, 2020.

 ABS-CBN lost its application as House of Representative’s buck grant of the new franchise after the 12 House hearings, which lasted for 36 days.
-The networking giant stopped its operation after lawmakers at the House of Representatives denied the Philippines’ leading broadcaster’s application after 12 hearings, with 70 committee members voting to deny its franchise application, 11 against and with 1 abstention and 2 inhibitions.
-The said violations led to the leading network lost on renewing its franchise application.
+The networking giant stopped its operation after lawmakers at the House of Representatives denied the Philippines’ leading broadcaster’s application after 12 hearings, with 70 committee members voting to deny its franchise application, 11 against and with 1 abstention, and 2 inhibitions.
+The said violations led to the leading network loss on renewing its franchise application.

 When the leading network lost its franchise renewal bid, the entire Philippines was in total disbelief.
 The news became the major topic in social media by netizens, but sadly, the committee’s decision was firm and irrevocable.
 For TV watchers, the news about the ABS-CBN’s network loss of franchise renewal was an additional burden.